 No one would argue that the NBA is the pinnacle for the game of basketball.
 It is the league where all the best of the best players from around the world play.
 It can be said, no matter how good a player you are, nothing can draw out the crowd’s excitement, cheer, and attention than the slam dunk.
 While a three-pointer shot involves strength calculation, angle, and accuracy, it always looks the same no matter where the shot is taken from or who makes the shot.
 However, with a slam dunk, it looks different from each angle it is taken and depending on who makes it, especially since there are different variations to take.
 Throughout the existence of the NBA, it has produced a lot of great slam dunkers who have made an impact with this highly-entertaining scoring technique.
 They have developed it through imagination, innovation, finesse, and most of all – air time.

-Top 10 All-time Best Slam Dunker of the NBA
+Here is our Top 10 All-time Best Slam Dunker of the NBA

 1. Vince Carter – it can easily be said that Vince Carter is the best slam dunker in the world as he was very creative when executing his dunks.
 He is what you can call the closest thing to flying for us humans.
 The truth is VC is alongside Michael Jordan when it comes to creativity.
 However, what keeps them apart is the explosiveness of the dunks executed by VC.
 In short, VC executes explosive 2-footed jumpers, while MJ is more of a glider-type.
 When it comes to beauty, especially on slow-motions, MJ’s dunks are simply beautiful, smooth, and polished.
 However, when it comes to an in-your-face type of slam dunk, VC does it better than anyone.